niftylettuce/niftylettuce.github.com/contents/posts/automated-node-app-ci-graceful-zerodowntime-github-pm2/index.md

 source ~/.profile
 ```

+Later, we will install Node using NVM while logged in as the SemaphoreCI user.

-You might also want to look into installing `fail2ban`, changing the default
+> You might also want to look into installing `fail2ban`, changing the default
 SSH port, and remove password-based login access.
 You can find how to do this
 from this section in my [security article][sa], or just Google it.
+Keep in
+mind that if you follow my security article, I remove root user access.
+Therefore before removing root user access in that article, you should make
+sure that the `semaphoreci` user has `sudo` access (just search for "how to
+add user sudo permission" on Google).
+Once you do that, then you can simply
+type `sudo -i` to switch to the root user if you SSH in as `semaphoreci`.
+Or
+you could create a new user, such as `niftylettuce` as the username.
+Then
+you can add your SSH public key located in your local `~/.ssh/id_rsa.pub` file
+as a new line in the `niftylettuce` user's authorized key file located at
+`/home/niftylettuce/.ssh/authorized_keys`.
+Very similar steps described here
+are shown in step 3 below.
+I suggest you read ahead before you follow this
+security article or other security setup steps.

 ## 2. Write your Node App File